daavidrgz/exponential/README.md

   _First steps in the startup world.
 Worked on [YepCode](https://yepcode.io/), a SaaS platform for cloud process automation._

 _(Complete CV available on request)_

----

-### What I can bring

-- **Cross-knwoledge**: Strong foundations in both frontend and backend development, which allows me to always see the full picture.
-- **Challenge-passionate**: Building challenging products from the group up is something that keeps me motivated.
-- **Product mindset**: Understanding the user needs and the business goals it's a key part of my work (and I think one of the most important things to deliver a successful product).
-- **Teamwork**: I really enjoy working in top teams, where I can keep learning from others.